Engerim/category-api/README.md

 - Copy the `.env.dist` file to `.env`

+- Run once to create a env variable which contains the local user id.
+This is needed as mapping information for gosu:   `./build-scripts/docker/user.sh`

 - Start containers: `docker-compose -f docker-compose-dev.yml up -d`

 - Run a bash inside the http-svc container `docker-compose -f docker-compose-dev.yml run --rm http-svc bash`